blackpandan/life-note/README.md

 # life-note

-a simple app for reminder, and events.
+a simple web-app for reminder, and events.

 it consist of a django backend and a vue frontend .